-- 4 Fig. 9 presents the number of p.e versus the distance from the two PMT's for several samples provided - 5 by AMCRYS-H company.
-In the worst case where the particle crosses the strip at its middle (4.5 m - 6 distance from each PMT), the number of observed p.e is well above 4, inducing a particle detection - 7 efficiency higher than 98%.
+Fig. 9 presents the number of p.e. versus the distance from the two PMTs for several samples provided by AMCRYS-H company.
+In the worst case where the particle crosses the strip at its middle (4.5 m distance from each PMT), the number of observed p.e. is well above 4 (lower limit requested by the experiment), inducing a particle detection efficiency higher than 99%.